MrArna/understandAPI/README.md

 `java -jar filejar -v1 path/to/version/1/udbfile -v2 path/to/version/2/udbfile`

 It's important that the path doesn't contain white spaces.
+V2 should be a subgraph of v1 in order to find isomorphism.

 #Test
 ----------------